YJDoc2/The-Transpiler-Project/project.md

 \# test23.c transpiled from test23.tpp for testing creating new classes<br />

+Added support fot 'this'<br />
+\# test24.c transpiled from test24.tpp for testing field and method access using 'this'<br />

+add use syntax along with something like pragma once?<br />
+make fields and methods private for classes...?<br />

 gives error if tried to pass int in place of float arg...Should keep this?<br />

-add support fot 'this', maybe use :: for method access<br />

-test for fn with void return types, maybe just let it be...<br />
+test for fn with void return types, maybe just let it be...?<br />
-add use syntax along with something like pragma once?<br />
-make fileds and methods private for classes...?<br />

 change action input and print to accommodate classes<br />
 Maybe merge add_var and add_array method in single as create_class_var has done<br />

 DO some formatting and pretty-printing of the parser and lexer<br />